Quickstart: Create a virtual network using PowerShell

 Connect to a VM from the internet

-Use Get-AzureRmPublicIpAddress to return the public IP address of a VM.
-The following example returns the public IP address of the myVm1 VM:
+Use Get-AzPublicIpAddress to return the public IP address of a VM.
+This example returns the public IP address of the myVm1 VM:

-<publicIpAddress> in the following command, with the public IP address returned from the previous command, and then enter the following command:
+<publicIpAddress> with the public IP address returned from the last step:

-To allow myVm2 to ping myVm1 in a later step, enter the following command from PowerShell, which allows ICMP inbound through the Windows firewall:
+To allow myVm2 to ping myVm1 in a later step, enter this command:

 New-NetFirewallRule –DisplayName "Allow ICMPv4-In" –Protocol ICMPv4

 That command lets ICMP inbound through the Windows firewall.

 Repeat the steps in Connect to a VM from the internet.
 This time, connect to myVm2.

 From a command prompt on the myVm2 VM, enter

 You'll get something like this back:

 C:\windows\system32>ping myVm1 Pinging myVm1.e5p2dibbrqtejhq04lqrusvd4g.bx.internal.cloudapp.net [10.0.0.4] with 32 bytes of data: Reply from 10.0.0.4: bytes=32 time=2ms TTL=128 Reply from 10.0.0.4: bytes=32 time<1ms TTL=128 Reply from 10.0.0.4: bytes=32 time<1ms TTL=128 Reply from 10.0.0.4: bytes=32 time<1ms TTL=128 Ping statistics for 10.0.0.4: Packets: Sent = 4, Received = 4, Lost = 0 (0% loss), Approximate round trip times in milli-seconds: Minimum = 0ms, Maximum = 2ms, Average = 0ms